 Thanks to Cinema Treasures contributor Jeff Bridges for finding the January 16 article.
 The theatre was then remodeled for use by the Vogue Millinery Co. and the Model Cloak and Suit House.

-Status: The building survives, with a GNC store in one half and Ed's Box & Supply Co. in the other.
+Status: The building survives.
+As of 2020 the east side of the building is vacant.
+Until 2019 it was a GNC store.
+Ed's Box & Supply Co. is in the other half.
 There's nothing of interest to look at inside.

 A June 1919 view looking east toward Broadway with the Palace's facade visible just above the front of the streetcar.
 Beyond are the buildings on the site now occupied by the State Theatre.
 Across Broadway is the Lankershim Hotel, now gone.
 Bullocks later expanded to the northeast corner of 7th & Hill that we see on the left.
 The photo from the Metro Library and Archive is on Flickr.
 Thanks to Michelle Gerdes for finding the album the photo appears in.